N-AO5/HO_training_notes/04 Work and Study/triage.md

 ![alt text](image-63.png)

-13. find where it collapses and cheange the date by one second at the top and at the bottom
+13. find where it collapses (77) and cheange the date by one second at the top and at the bottom

 ![alt text](image-64.png)

-14. collaopse the the section that the changes were made and copy
+14. collapse the the section that the changes were made and copy

 ![alt text](image-65.png)

-15. Copy the whole file, paste in this swagger page (click try it out) - https://ipt-ingestion-services-prd1-prd1.service.pr.iptho.co.uk/dataplatform-services/api-doc/#/Event%20History%20V3%20APIs/DPS-EVENT-PUT-005
+1.   paste in this swagger page (click try it out) - https://ipt-ingestion-services-prd1-prd1.service.pr.iptho.co.uk/dataplatform-services/api-doc/#/Event%20History%20V3%20APIs/DPS-EVENT-PUT-005
-16. Execute and the code should be 200
+2. Execute and the code should be 200

 ![alt text](image-66.png)